MarcoMeter/neroRL/docs/training.md

         ntrain --help

     Options:
         --config=<path>             Path to the config file [default: ./configs/default.yaml].
         --worker-id=<n>             Sets the port for each environment instance [default: 2].
         --run-id=<path>             Specifies the tag of the tensorboard summaries [default: default].
         --out=<path>                Specifies the path to output files such as summaries and checkpoints. [default: ./] --seed=<n>      	        Specifies the seed to use during training.
 If set to smaller than 0, use a random seed. [default: -1]
+        --compile                   Whether to compile the model or not (requires PyTorch >= 2.0.0). [default: False] --low-mem                   Whether to move one mini_batch at a time to GPU to save memory [default: False].
     """
 ```

 ## --config